Find an Approved Solicitor on the Adam & Company

 Expecting to complete my purchase next Monday.
-I have now been asked to send a copy of my building insurance schedule by my solicitor as he says that he has to check this in has capacity as lawyer for Adam & Company.
+My conveyancing lawyer has asked me to provide him with a copy of the building insurance for the house as he says that he has to check this in has capacity as lawyer for Adam & Company.
 What does the insurance need to cover?

 All property lawyers on the Adam & Company conveyancing panel would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
 There are some other issues such as the level of excess that are set out in Adam & Company’s Part 2 requirements of the CML Handbook (last updated on Adam & Company).
 Being on the Adam & Company conveyancing panel your lawyer is expect to follow these requirements.

 I am searching for online conveyancing estimates.
 Can I be sure that all the practices that are identified on your website are on the Adam & Company conveyancing panel?

 The solicitor and licensed conveyancing practices listed on our site have assured us via an online form that they are on the Adam & Company panel and agreed to advise us to take down their listing in the event of removal off of the Adam & Company panel.
 To date we have not been informed by either a mortgage company or a member of the public that the data about a specific firm being on the Adam & Company conveyancing panel is incorrect.

 The firm that just started acting on my house acquisition in Hendon has suddenly shut down.
 I only went with them because I had to have a solicitor on the Adam & Company conveyancing panel and my preferred lawyer was not.
 I paid them £200 on account.
 What do I do now?